Sep 17, 2023 - Ancestry

 Could the same marital practices that helped bring the Habsburg dynasty to power also have led to its demise?

 From 1516 to 1700, it has been estimated that over 80% of marriages within the Spanish branch of the Habsburg dynasty were consanguineous.
-In other words they were marriages between close blood relatives.
-Most often, these unions took the form of marriages between first cousins, double-first cousins, and uncles/nieces.
+In other words, they were marriages between close blood relatives.
+These unions often took the form of marriages between first cousins, double-first cousins, and uncles/nieces.
 Infant and child mortality rose to 50% among Spanish Habsburgs, much higher than the average for the period.

-But for all the speculation and anecdotal evidence of the negative impact of inbreeding on the House of Habsburg, there has been little scientific research.
-So there is not hard evidence whether inbreeding actually played a role the demise of the Hapsburg line.
+However, there has been little scientific research for all the speculation and anecdotal evidence of the negative impact of inbreeding on the House of Habsburg.
+So, there is no hard evidence of whether inbreeding actually played a role in the demise of the Hapsburg line.
 The authors of this study sought to achieve this goal by examining genealogical information.
-To do that they looked at family pedigrees, for the eight royal families connected with the Habsburg dynasty.
+To do that, they looked at family pedigrees for the eight royal families connected with the Habsburg dynasty.

-All told they analyzed family pedigrees of over 3,000 individuals spanning 16 generations.
+They analyzed the family pedigrees of over 3,000 individuals spanning 16 generations.
 They then used this information to calculate the inbreeding coefficient for each family member.
-The inbreeding coefficient is simply a measure of the chance that someone will receive an identical set of genes from both parents.
+The inbreeding coefficient is simply a measure of the chance that someone will receive identical genes from both parents.

 Unsurprisingly, the authors found elevated inbreeding coefficients for many Habsburgs.
 In fact, the levels increase consistently from the earliest Spanish Habsburgs.
-This goes from King Philip I (1478-1506), to Charles II, the last Spanish Habsburg king.
-Some of the Habsburgs – notably Charles II – had an inbreeding coefficient nearly twice what one would expect given the level of relatedness between his mother and father.
-In other words, even though Charles’ parents were related to each other as uncle and niece, his inbreeding coefficient fell at the same level as someone whose parents were brother and sister.
+This goes from King Philip I (1478-1506) to the last Spanish Habsburg king Charles II.
+Some of the Habsburgs – notably Charles II – had an inbreeding coefficient nearly twice what one would expect, given the level of relatedness between his mother and father.
+In other words, although Charles’ parents were related to each other as uncle and niece, his inbreeding coefficient fell at the same level as someone whose parents were brother and sister.

-Further, the authors argue that Charles’ ill health was a direct result of centuries of consanguineous unions.
-Specifically, they point to a growth hormone deficiency and severe renal tubular acidosis.
-These may have accounted for his short stature and his many physical deformities and ailments.
-These diseases are quite rare in the general population.
+Further, the authors argue that Charles’ ill health directly resulted from centuries of consanguineous unions.
+Expressly, they point to a growth hormone deficiency and severe renal tubular acidosis.
+These may have accounted for his short stature and many physical deformities and ailments.
+These diseases are pretty rare in the general population.
 But the fact that so many of Charles’ ancestors were related to each other would have increased his chances of inheriting the genes associated with them.
-Whether Charles did in fact suffer from these specific diseases is still open to interpretation.
-However, it is clear that his physical and mental difficulties prevented him from fathering any heirs to the throne.
+Whether Charles suffered from these specific diseases is still open to interpretation.
+However, his physical and mental difficulties prevented him from fathering any heirs to the throne.

-The Habsburg dynasty in Spain ended when Charles passed away in 1700.
-He was a few days shy of his 39th birthday.
+The Habsburg dynasty in Spain ended when Charles passed away in 1700, a few days shy of his 39th birthday.

 Stay in the know.